‘Windy City’ TV Show: Everything We Know About Liz Tomforde’s Sports Romance Adaptation

 Kai and Miller from Caught Up are another opposites-attract situation, but it takes place in the world of professional baseball.
 Kai is a burnt-out single dad and starting pitcher.
 He doesn’t want any help with his son, but his coach forces him to hire his wild daughter as his nanny.
 Tomforde serves up the fake marriage trope in Play Along, which sees baseball shortstop Isaiah drunkenly marry athletic trainer Kennedy in Vegas.
 They have to stay together to protect her job.

 Last but not least, the final book in the main Windy City series, Rewind It Back, is a second chance romance between former high school sweethearts, Hallie and NHL player Rio.
-Hallie, an interior designer, is accidentally hired to to renovate Rio’s house, forcing them into each other’s orbits.
-Windy City truly has something for everyone, and since sports romance adaptations — à la Heated Rivalry and the upcoming Off Campus — are taking off lately, it makes since that Windy City would be considered for TV.
+Hallie, an interior designer, is accidentally hired to renovate Rio’s house, forcing them into each other’s orbits.
+Windy City truly has something for everyone, and since sports romance adaptations — à la Heated Rivalry and the upcoming Off Campus — are taking off lately, it makes sense that Windy City would be considered for TV.

 Do you hope a Windy City show comes to be?
 Tell us in the comments!